CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 <a id="development"></a>
 ## Development Considerations

 Upon selection of our chosen topic, we began a process of consideration into how the project might be designed and developed.
-An initial stage was considering what categories and content a sequence of pages might contain.
+An initial stage involved considering what categories and content a sequence of pages might contain.
 After collecting some summarised information from ChatGPT, we collected an exhaustive amount of information before sorting out initial categories and information.
 The data we collected and sorted through is contained in [initial-categorisation.pdf](/assets/docs/initial-categorisation.pdf)

-A project board was set up during GitHub Projects and populated with tasks.
+A project board was set up using GitHub Projects and populated with tasks.
 As the project progressed, these items were moved from "Todo" to "In Progress" and then to "Completed".
 A full Agile methodology was not required during this Hackathon and thus the project board was only used in a basic sense for management.

 Wireframe ideas for the design were created to give a sense of the kind of interface we were going for.
-It was made clear during preparation for this Hackathon (being the first one) that most of the focus would be on the coding for the challenge and thus only limited attempts were made on wireframing concepts.
+It was made clear during preparation for this Hackathon (being the first one) that most of the focus would be on the coding for the challenge.
+For this reason, only limited attempts were made on wireframing concepts.
 A design was drawn up on mobile dimensions and then expanded to show tablet and laptop/desktop layouts.
 An example illustration of a themed website in colour was then created using this approach.
-Ultimately, the styled design was not retained although the wireframed black and white designs ended up laying the groundwork.

-Some of the abstract wireframe designs are shown below:-
+Some of the wireframe designs are shown below:-

 Mobile view without menu open: